cretz/msplit/README.md

 # MSplit

 MSplit splits JVM methods that are too large.
 Often in [ASM](https://asm.ow2.io/) when compiling for the JVM, the method will be too large, giving the "Method code too large!" exception.
-The JVM is limits method sizes to 64k.
+The JVM is limited method sizes to 64k.
 This project helps get around that.

 While the goal is similar to https://bitbucket.org/sperber/asm-method-size, it is much simpler in practice.
-While it should work for most use cases in theory, not very many of the quirks have been tested.
+Although it should work for most use cases in theory, not very many of the quirks have been tested.
 Please report any issues and hopefully a test case can be written to try it.